 This week we are taking a look at the Butter-Soft Stretch line of scrubs from Uniform Advantage.
-These scrubs are significantly cheaper than some of the more trendy medical scrubs on the market (i.e. FIGS or Jaanuu), so I was determined to look at them from a value perspective.
+These scrubs are significantly cheaper than some of the more trendy medical scrubs on the market (i.e. such as FIGS or Jaanuu), so I was determined to look at them from a value perspective.
 As nurses, we want something that is comfortable and looks good, but we also want something that doesn’t break the bank.

 Uniform Advantage (UA Scrubs) has been around since the 1980s and has always focused on scrubs that are high quality at a favorable price.
 Originally just a scrub retailer, UA eventually began manufacturing their own lines of professional uniforms and now has several more unique medical uniform brands to cater to nurses’ scrubs preferences.

 Ok, let’s start off with my initial impressions.
 The colors are vibrant and pretty, fit pretty true to size (the SP-sizing was a little larger than expected) and the silhouette was far trendier than I was anticipating!